-With 28 years experience, my litigation practice primarily focuses on:
+With more than 30 years experience, my litigation primarily focuses on:

 - Criminal Defense: State and Federal charges, at trial or appeal, involving traditional drug defense, wire taps, grand jury witnesses, and appeals of all types including 2254 and 2255 post-appeal challenges.